Gastric Bypass Surgery for Weight Loss in Birmingham, AL

 Why should I consider Gastric Bypass Surgery for weight loss?

 Patients suffering from Severe or Morbid Obesity should consider surgery when diet and exercise regimens have been unsuccessful.
 It has been shown in multiple studies that patients with a BMI over 35 have difficulty successfully maintaining significant weight loss, with “significant” defined as losing 10% of one’s total body weight (30lb weight loss in a 300lb person).
 There is a prevailing theory called the “Set Point Theory” which is based on the premise that the brain has a “set point” as to the number of calories the body needs.
 In patients who are obese and begin to diet, the caloric intake drops below this set point and the brain interprets that as starvation.
 The body then attempts to protect itself by increasing hunger making it difficult to maintain the diet necessary to lose weight.
 Surgery seems to “reset” that point at much fewer calories thereby controlling hunger and making it possible to maintain a diet long term.

 If you’re considering surgery for weight loss, gastric bypass surgery may be the right option for you.
-For patients in the Birmingham area, the team of bariatric surgeons with Advanced Surgeons, P.C. are here to help.
+For patients in the Jefferson County area, the team of bariatric surgeons with Advanced Surgeons, P.C. are here to help.
 Our bariatric surgeons are members of the American Society of Bariatric Surgery and perform an average of 35+ gastric bypass surgeries each year.
 Contact us today for more information on gastric bypass surgery.
 We also recommend that you attend one of our free weight loss seminars either online or at our office in Birmingham.

 What are the long-term risks and benefits of weight loss surgery?